jvilchesf/jvilchesf/README.md

 ## Here is a brief introduction about myself.

-Currently working as a data analyst freelance.
+Currently working as a freelance data analyst.

 Interests on data analyst, data visualization and related fields.